kennedn/kindlepass/README.md

 As it stands, the Audible/Amazon login flow has changed so much that these old devices can no longer log in and retrive this license by themselves.

-KindleActivator is designed to streamline the retrieval of licenses for legacy Kindles.
+KindleActivator is designed to streamline the retrieval of licenses for these devices.

 ## Features
 - Auto-detection of plugged-in Kindles within Linux